 Google retiring Map Maker to speed up the Maps editing process

-Company says that the new approach, using the Google Maps app and Search, will expedite publication of changes and additions.
+Company says that new process, using Google Maps app and Google Search, will expedite publication of changes and additions.

 Google has decided to retire Map Maker.
 The company is consolidating map editing in the Google Maps app and through Google Search.

 Today, we want to let you know that Google Map Maker features will officially graduate and be integrated directly into Google Maps in March 2017 when we’ll retire the standalone Map Maker product.

 This update will enable us to focus on providing the best editing and moderation experience within Google Maps on both desktop and on mobile.
 We’ll continue to roll out new features to make sure you’re able to do most of the things you’ve grown accustomed to doing in Map Maker — like edit roads — leading up to March 2017 and after.